jjerome00/PatientServer/README.md

 The server is backed by a sqlite database.
 If the database file is deleted, the server will re-create it.

-This was for a take-home assignment for a potential job.
+This was for a take-home assignment.
 The assignment was to write a simple web server to provide data to an Android app (also written by me).
 You can see the Android app here: https://github.com/jjerome00/PatientSyncAndroid

 ## Dependencies
 * node.js